vapoursynth/vapoursynth/doc/pythonreference.rst

    Added: R51

-   .. py:method:: wrap_environment(environment)
+   .. py:method:: wrap_environment(environment_data)

-      Creates a new :class:`Environment`-object bound to the passed environment-id.
+      Creates a new :class:`Environment`-object bound to the passed :class:`EnvironmentData`.

       .. warning::

-         This function does not check if the id corresponds to a live environment as the caller is expected to know which environments are active.
+         This function does not check if the environment is alive as the caller is expected to know which environments are active.

    .. py:method:: create_environment(flags = 0)

-      Returns a :class:`Environment` that is used by the wrapper for context sensitive data used by VapourSynth.
+      Returns a new :class:`EnvironmentData` that is used by the wrapper for context sensitive data used by VapourSynth.
       For example it holds the currently active core object as well as the currently registered outputs.

-   .. py:method:: set_logger(environment, callback)
+   .. py:method:: set_logger(env, logger)

       This function sets the logger for the given environment.

       This logger is a callback function that accepts two parameters: Level, which is an instance of vs.MessageType and a string containing the log message.

-   .. py:method:: destroy_environment(environment)
+   .. py:method:: destroy_environment(env)

       Marks an environment as destroyed.
 Older environment-policy implementations that don't use this function still work.